 Dowsing is best regarded in the clinical setting not as a substitute for therapeutic knowledge and skills, but rather as an aid and additional tool to be used to support and guide the practitioner in doing their best work.
 Effectiveness when dowsing relies on framing and asking the most relevant questions, and therefore the more knowledgeable and skilled the practitioner is in their chosen therapeutic field, the more relevant and useful will their dowsing be to them.
 Cross checking one’s dowsing responses against other processes allows dowsing to be integrated into the practitioners’ 'tool kit' alongside all of their other skills.

 Taken from the website of the British Society of Dowsers:

-Use the form at the top of this page or the links below to search for Healer Dowsing.
+Use the links below to search for Healer Dowsing practitioners.